Sotho concords: Concord types

-In the following discussion, weakening a prefix means removing the m nasal from the class 1, 3, and 6 prefixes, leaving only the vowel.
-The class 9 prefix is weakened to e-.
+In the following discussion, weakening a prefix means removing the nasal consonant from a prefix, if it has one.
+This means more specifically that the m is removed from the class 1, 3, 4 and 6 prefixes, leaving only the vowel, and that class 9's prefix's nasal consonant is removed as well, although this per se would result in nothing at all; instead, class 9's prefix weakens to e-.
 In the examples, the noun is in bold, the concord is bold and underlined, and the word or clause which concords with the noun is underlined (nom. ... conc. + base).

 The pronominal concords are used in the formation of the absolute pronouns.

-In form they very roughly appear to be the weakened prefix followed by the open-mid back vowel o.
+In form they very roughly appear to be the weakened prefix followed by the open-mid back vowel o (except for class 1(a)).
 They all have a low tone.

-Doke & Mofokeng, using evidence from Setswana, claims that in fact the pronominal concords are derived from the absolute pronouns.
+Doke & Mofokeng, using evidence from Setswana, claim that in fact the pronominal concords are derived from the absolute pronouns.